Sümi language

 Sümi, also Sema, is a Sino-Tibetan language spoken in Nagaland, India.
 It is spoken by the Sümi Naga people.
 It differs from every other Naga languages due to the presence of guttural sounds.

 Geographical distribution

-Sümi is spoken in central and southern Nagaland, mainly in Zünheboto District and parts of Niuland District, Dimapur District, Chümoukedima District, Kohima District, Mokokchung District and Kiphire District, as well as in 7 villages of Tinsukia District, Assam (Ethnologue).
+Sümi is spoken in central and southern Nagaland, mainly in Zünheboto District.
+There are also good number of speakers in parts of Niuland, Dimapur, Chümoukedima and Kiphire District(s), as well as in 7 villages of Tinsukia District, Assam (Ethnologue).

 Dialects

 Ethnologue lists the following dialects of Sümi.